Actively Recruiting

 - Inability to understand or cooperate with assessment procedures

-- Any neurological or rheumatological disease
+- Presence of any neurological or rheumatological disease

 - Severe cardiac or pulmonary disease